 Are enrolled in or can enroll in ACCES-VR.
 If you don’t know, please ask us at: email@example.com.

 Other factors may affect your eligibility.

-If you decide that this program is right for you, please complete the two part online application: Part A consist of you completing our short form here.
-Afterwards, you must email us Part B, which is your resume AND cover letter (or a video of yourself) at: firstname.lastname@example.org.
+If you decide that this program is right for you, please complete an application at the end of your Info Session.
+Part 1 is the above application, which includes two writing samples.
+Afterwards, you must complete Part 2, which is you emailing your resume (or a video of yourself) to: firstname.lastname@example.org.

-Depending on your application and test results, we may schedule you for an interview.
-During the interview, we’ll ask about your education, interests, life experience, and plans for the future.
+Depending on your application and pre-assessments, we may schedule you for a follow-up interview.
+During the interview, we’ll ask about your education background, interest in the technology field, work & life experiences, and overall plans for the future.
 There are no right answers—so be honest and be yourself.
 Not everyone is required to have an interview for acceptance.

 (A map of New York City with a pin dropped on ICD's location - 123 William Street, 5th Floor, New York, NY 10038)